Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Introduction

-\textit{Outline.} The rest of the paper is structured as follows.
+The rest of the paper is structured as follows.
 Section~\ref{sec:SM} introduces the system model for cell-free massive MIMO multi-group multicasting along with the iterative bi-directional training and channel estimation.
-Section~\ref{sec:problem} describes the sum-group MSE minimization and the approximation with a weighted sum MSE minimization with reference to the centralized implementation with perfect CSI; moreover, it introduces the reference precoding schemes.
+Section~\ref{sec:problem} describes the sum-group MSE minimization and the approximation with a weighted sum MSE minimization with reference to the centralized implementation with perfect CSI.
 The proposed distributed multi-group multicast precoding designs with best-response and gradient-based updates are presented in Sections~\ref{sec:distr-perf} and~\ref{sec:distr-imperf} for perfect and imperfect CSI, respectively.
 Finally, Sections~\ref{sec:num} and~\ref{sec:CONC} provide the numerical results and the concluding remarks, respectively